In This Guide

 Casa Monica Hotel

-Rooftop ceremonies with panoramic views of the lit-up historic district.
-Indoor backup options and full-service wedding coordination available.
+Rooftop ceremonies with beautiful views of the lit-up historic district.
+We offer indoor backup options and full wedding planning.

 Bayfront/Matanzas Bay